Arlington Education Foundation Grants

 Application procedure and deadlines:

 Applications must be postmarked no later than November 15 (for fall grant cycle) and April 15 (for spring grant cycle).
-For more information and application instructions, review the Grant Guidelines or download the Innovations Grant application.
+For more information and application instructions, review the Grant Guidelines Document and the Grant Guide for Teachers, then download the Innovations Grant Application.

 If you are interested in submitting an application, we strongly encourage you to consult with your AEF school representative.
 S/he is available to answer your questions about the grant program and can advise you and give you feedback.
 Please complete a grant interest form and your AEF school representative will be in touch.